Postperfusion syndrome: Neurocognitive deficit as a consequence of vascular disease

 A study by McKhann et al. compared the neurocognitive outcome of people with coronary artery disease (CAD) to heart-healthy controls (people with no cardiac risk factors).
 People with CAD were subdivided into treatment with CABG, OPCAB and non-surgical medical management.
 The three groups with CAD all performed significantly lower at baseline than the heart-healthy controls.
 All groups improved by 3 months, and there were minimal intrasubject changes from 3 to 12 months.
 No one consistent difference between the CABG and off-pump patients was observed.
 The authors concluded patients with long-standing coronary artery disease have some degree of cognitive dysfunction secondary to cerebrovascular disease before surgery; there is no evidence the cognitive test performance of bypass surgery patients differed from similar control groups with coronary artery disease over a 12-month follow-up period.
 A related study by Selnes et al. concluded patients with coronary artery bypass grafting did not differ from a comparable nonsurgical control group with coronary artery disease 1 or 3 years after baseline examination.
 This finding suggests that late cognitive decline after coronary artery bypass grafting previously reported by Newman et al. may not be specific to the use of cardiopulmonary bypass, but may also occur in patients with very similar risk factors for cardiovascular and cerebrovascular disease.

-Proposed mechanism

-Physicians have theorized that the syndrome is caused by tiny debris and air bubbles (microemboli) that enter the brain via cardiopulmonary bypass.
-Surgeons attempt to minimize time spent on bypass to decrease postoperative deficits; studies have shown increased bypass time is associated with increased incidence and severity of postperfusion syndrome and mortality.
-It is unclear how increases in bypass time would result in such increases if pre-existing cardiovascular and cerebrovascular conditions are the principal causative mechanisms of postperfusion syndrome.

 Documentary film

 In 2020, Australian film director Andrew Pike released Pumphead, a documentary about the condition.
 The film explores the experiences of eight patients following major heart surgery, describing their experiences with postperfusion syndrome.
-The filmmaker Andrew Pike experienced 'pumphead' himself, following open-heart surgery in 2011.
-The film introduces the concept of post-traumatic growth, as a positive psychological change that can follow traumatic experiences such as 'pumphead'.
+The filmmaker Andrew Pike experienced pumphead himself, following open-heart surgery in 2011.
+The film introduces the concept of post-traumatic growth, as a positive psychological change that can follow traumatic experiences such as pumphead.